bcit-ci/CodeIgniter/user_guide_src/source/helpers/form_helper.rst

 	$hidden = array('username' => 'Joe', 'member_id' => '234');
 	echo form_open('email/send', '', $hidden);

+You can skip the second parameter by passing any falsy value to it.

 The above example would create a form similar to this::